carbon-language/carbon-lang/lld/docs/design.rst

 "live".
 When done, all atoms not marked "live" are removed.

 The result of the Resolving phase is the creation of an lld::File object.
-The goal is that the lld::File model is <b>the</b> internal representation throughout the linker.
+The goal is that the lld::File model is **the** internal representation throughout the linker.
 The file readers parse (mach-o, ELF, COFF) into an lld::File.
 The file writers (mach-o, ELF, COFF) taken an lld::File and produce their file kind, and every Pass only operates on an lld::File.
 This is not only